-In the future, we may also issue securities in connection with investments or acquisitions.
-Because the exercise price of the Warrants substantially exceeds the current trading price of our Class A Ordinary Shares, holders are unlikely to exercise such warrants in the near future, if at all, and as a result our Warrants may not provide any additional capital.
+In the future, we may also issue its securities in connection with investments or acquisitions.
 The amount of our Class A Ordinary Shares issued in connection with an investment or acquisition could constitute a material portion of our then-outstanding Class A Ordinary Shares.
 Any issuance of additional securities in connection with investments or acquisitions may result in additional dilution to our shareholders.